 BLM Idaho Native Plants Program

-In Idaho, lands managed by the Bureau of Land Management support over 5,000 plants.
+In Idaho, lands managed by the Bureau of Land Management support support 3,000 vascular plants plus another 2,200 non-vascular plants (lichens -1000 and mosses - 1200).
 These plants, from a rare riverine orchid to the iconic sagebrush, occupy plant communities within eight ecoregions spanning the driest (less than 10 inches of annual precipitation per year) to the wettest (more than 25 inches) areas throughout Idaho.

 Northern Idaho is rugged with a maritime-influenced climate represented by characteristic forest species like Douglas-fir, subalpine fir, Engelmann spruce, lodgepole pine and ponderosa pine as well as Pacific Coast indicators like western red cedar.
 These forests are dominated by shrubs like ninebark, red elderberry and serviceberry.